Hiring Graduate Assistants

 - Required compliance trainings through Human Resources

-- Information Security Awareness Training - required
+- Information Security Awareness Training

 The Graduate College will send to the student, and copy the individual who input the GA BearPAF, a Graduate Assistant Employment Appointment Form to sign and return.
 The GA is not officially cleared by the Graduate College until the Graduate College has received the signed Graduate Assistant Employment Appointment form back from the student.
-Reminders will be sent to all hiring units who has a GA that has not returned their signed appointment form back to the Graduate College two (2) weeks prior to the GA appointment starting.
-It will then be up to the hiring unit to contact the GA to be sure the GA is still accepting the GA appointment.
+Reminders will be sent to all hiring units that have a GA who has not returned their signed appointment form back to the Graduate College two (2) weeks prior to the GA appointment starting.
+It will then be up to the hiring unit to contact the GA to be sure the GA is still accepting the appointment.
 If the signed GA appointment form is not received prior to the first day of appointment/work, the GA must not be allowed to work.

 GA assignments vary across the University, but they typically work an average of 20 hours a week.
 Graduate assistants are not required to work University holidays and student-only holidays; view the Hours and Timesheets policy for more information.